akohli74/coder/README.md

 ### TCP/IP

   * I created a Server (Listener) that will establish a connection with a client that initiates a connection to it.
+  * I created a Client (Sender) that will initiate a connection to a server.
   * All of my communications are handled as asynchronous communications.

 ### Running Task